Cloud Software: 5 Common Concerns and How to Address Them8 Aug 2022

 As your business and software needs grow, it’s easy to scale up when you’re using Cloud software.
 Most systems just let you click a button and add new users.
 And away you go.

 No need to install any software.
 They’ll just use their existing browser.
 No need to get your IT manager involved.
 Just a bit of training and your new employee is good to go.

 How can I be so sure of this?

 Well, I’ve seen what has gone into building and managing our own infrastructure.
-The fall backs, redundancies, and general planning behind it…well, you’d be amazed by the level of detail that is covered.
+The fall backs, redundancies, and general planning behind it…well, you’d be amazed by the level of detail that we cover.

 Along the same lines as the question of software and access continuity with Cloud services, is that of security.

-The infrastructure behind the software will have complex and rigid network and physical security.
+The infrastructure behind the software will have a complex and rigid network as well as physical security.
 Security that just isn’t practical or possible for most businesses to run on their own premises.

 Add to that, the access and permissions controls that the software itself will have within it and you can see why I think Cloud systems have better security than anything you’ll have installed on a PC in your office.